Selection Criteria and Process

-- Relevance of the topic to the core research areas of the IIS and/or the areas of interest of AKDN and related institutions.
+- Relevance of the topic to the core research areas of the IIS listed below and/or the areas of interest of AKDN and related institutions.

-- Consonance with the IIS’s principles and commitment to academic scholarship.
+- Consonance with the IIS’s core areas and commitment to academic scholarship.

 - Conceptual sophistication and intellectual depth and thoroughness.